tanuj5480/100-Days-of-Data-Science/Logs.md

 3. Kernel Ridge Regression

 ## Day 13: Nov 12, 2018
-**Progress** : Building first cut model, combining three scores i.e. Lasso, Ridge, ElasticNet, xgboost
+**Progress**: Building first cut model, combining three scores i.e. Lasso, Ridge, ElasticNet, xgboost

+## Day 14: Nov 13, 2018
+**Progress**: Some more work on the model, creating feature in the test data to submit on Kaggle